AkshatSh/DPD/docs/blog_3.md

 ![snorkel](figures/snorkel.png)

 *Figure 2: Description of the snorkel pipeline.
 (1) Users write a set of labeling functions to noisily label their data.
 (2) A discriminative model is trained based on these labeling functions to produce probabilistic labels for a training set.
 (3) An end model is trained on these probabilistic labels to be the final classifier*

+## Project Objectives

+- Understand how natural language processing models can be used in environments with relatively low annotated data
+- Understand what linguistic features are important to gain signal from an unlabeled corpus
+    - Do word embeddings help give better signal than looking for keywords?
+    - Do contextual embeddings give better signal than word embeddings, since sequence classification is heavily dependend on the context that the sequence appears in?
+    - Do POS tags, constituencey parses, and dependency parses provide structural information that gives better signal than just semantic information in the word embedding space?
+- Understand how to best generate labeling functions from a small set of annotated instances

 ## Minimum Viable Action Plan